SalesforceCommerceCloud/sfcc-sample-apps/docs/architecture.md

 #### storefront-lwc
 Front-end application, built with [lwc-services](https://www.npmjs.com/package/lwc-services).

+## Session Management

+To learn about session management in the sample app please see [session management](sessionManagement.md)

 ## Customizing and Extending
 When customizing or extending the sample app, do not modify the packages within `@sfcc-bff` and `@sfcc-core`.
 These packages will be published and consumed via NPM.
 Instead, create a new custom package within the monorepo that registers itself with `@sfcc-core` and provides access to data from a third-party service.
+For more information, see [Component Extension](docs/componentExtension.md).

 ![Sample App Project Layout](project-layout.png)